Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Another pest you could come across is the ever-popular mealybug.
 These tiny, white, and waxy bugs hide under leaves.

-You might have to repeat the process a few weeks down the road if your plant still has mealybugs hiding out.
+You might have to repeat the process a few weeks later if your plant still has mealybugs hiding out.

 And then there are scale bugs.
-They’re a little bit harder to get rid of than the other two pests.
+They’re a little harder to eliminate than the other two pests.

 Scale bugs don’t look like bugs when you first see them.
 They appear as little brown dots on the leaves of your bromeliad plant.

 These suckers will devour every bit of your plant, from the roots to the top.
-With enough of them infesting your plant, your plant isn’t going to survive.
+With enough of them infesting your plant, your plant won’t survive.

-Some of the adult scale bugs have a hard shield or hard armour that surrounds them.
-This means you have to remove the adults from the plant and you can’t rely on only treatments.
+Some of the adult scale bugs have a hard shield or hard armor that surrounds them.
+This means you have to remove the adults from the plant, and you can’t rely on only treatments.

 You’ll remove these adults with a cotton swab dipped in isopropyl alcohol.
 Wipe down the areas with the adults, making sure there are no more left before you move on to the next step.